-western Union Conference held at The subject for next meeting is the Keene, Texas, February 24, to March difference between the old and the 2, 1904, Elder Sommerville called a naw covenant, at which I hope we special meeting of the Arkansas may be able to bring to light some Conference Committee; and the fol- truth.
-Brethren and sisters, pray for lowing business was transacted:----
+western Union Conference held at The subject for next meeting is the Keene, Texas, February 24, to March difference between the old and the 2, 1904, Elder Sommerville called a naw covenant, at which I hope we special meeting of the Arkansas may be able to bring to light some Conference Committee; and the following business was transacted:-

-Moved that we hold a canvassers' institute at Afton.
-Indian Territory, kingdom as a result of the work at beginning March 22, and continuing Savoy. two weeks.
+Moved that we hold a canvassers' beginning March 22, and continuing Savoy. two weeks.